 As a developmental methodologist, Dr. Nuttall primarily teaches advanced graduate statistics courses, including courses in Structural Equation Modeling (SEM) and Longitudinal SEM (LSEM).
 Dr. Nuttall’s courses are open to HDFS and Psychology doctoral students, and doctoral students from across the university with instructor permission.

 Dr. Nuttall’s style of applied teaching of advanced statistics includes a focus on both the conceptual and statistical basis of techniques for analyzing data as well as direct application of concepts to the analysis of data in a structured class environment.
 In order to facilitate student research productivity, courses culminate in a course project in which students apply models taught in class to their own data and program of research to produce a publication-quality manuscript.
-As such, course projects often lead to student publications in top-tier journals, presentations at international conferences, and student research awards.
+As such, course projects often lead to student publications in top-tier journals (14 during 2017-2021), presentations at international conferences, and student research awards.